VMaia77/neural-net-lab/README.md

 For classification tasks, the neural network predicts discrete classes.
 The model can be evaluated using accuracy, which measures the proportion of correct predictions.
 The neural network supports binary and categorical classification.

-For multivariable binary classification tasks, the neural network model is capable of predicting multiple discrete classes for each sample in the input data.
+For multivariate binary classification tasks, the neural network model is capable of predicting multiple discrete classes for each sample in the input data.

 ### **Accuracies**